SIKA News

 The September 7th race will now be a regular format club sprint race and not an endurance team race.
 The club has had a change of mind and will not be holding an endurance race this year.

-To everyone in the karting community:
+To everyone in the charting community:

 July 28, 2008

-Kacic Motorsports, in Kelowna BC, was broken into in the early hours of Sunday, July 27, 2008.
+Kacie Motor sports, in Kelowna BC, was broken into in the early hours of Sunday, July 27, 2008.
 Our trailer and storage unit contents were virtually wiped out.
 CRG chassis, Rok motors, Vega tires, magnesium wheels, tools, and VP 5 gallon fuel pails were all stolen, along with our generator and compressor.
 Due to the fact that the contents were in a trailer and in a storage unit, these items are not covered by insurance.
 If anybody sees or knows anything about any of these items, please contact Danny directly at 250-769-0770 or danny@precisionautoltd.com.

 Celebrity race and new engines planned for this season.
 Revised date as of June 29, 2008